BabDev/Podcast-Manager/README.markdown

 Compatibility
 ===============
-*Podcast Manager* is compatible with Joomla!
-1.6 through the 1.7.0 release and 1.7 through the current release.
+*Podcast Manager* is currently compatible with Joomla!
+2.5 only.
+Older versions of Podcast Manager compatible with older versions of Joomla! (the first supported version was Joomla!
+1.6) are available from the downloads section of this repository.

 Requirements
 ===============